w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= editors_note_end %>
 {:/nomarkdown}

 During the transitions, both, the current and the next item are visible.
 This also means that two items are available to assistive technologies, with the current item disappearing in a relatively short time.
+In some cases this can be confusing to screen reader users.

-This can be distracting and disorienting for users of screen readers, for example.
-In the following example the item that is showing up gets an `in-transition` class to show it and `aria-hidden` is set to `true`.
-Once the trasition has ended, the `aria-hidden` attribute is removed.
+In the following example the item that is being activated gets an `in-transition` class to show it but with the `aria-hidden` attribute set to `true`.
+This hides the item from assitive technologies.
+When the trasition completes, the `aria-hidden` attribute is removed.

 {::nomarkdown}
 <%= code_start('', 'JavaScript: In initialization') %>